DomainDrivenArchitecture/dda/architecture/Wiki.md

 ### Should we support tests for more than one project?
 * Maybe we should support more than one SUT / separate vm per SUT in order to keep classpath deps separated?
-* But let's keep deployment setup as simple as posible
+  * Let's keep deployment setup as simple as posible
+* If we support more than one SUT, we should maybe support a "headless test-driver" for executing the smeagol-tests independant?

 ### How can we expose testing in a secure way?
 * How many surface should we expose to the outer world?